EighteenZi/rocksdb_wiki/Terminology.md

 **Range lookup**: Range lookup means reading a range of keys using an Iterator.

 **SST File** (**Data file** / **SST table**): SST stands for Sorted Sequence Table.
 They are persistent files storing data.
-In the file keys are usually organized in sorted order so that a key or iterating position can be identifies through a binary search.
+In the file keys are usually organized in sorted order so that a key or iterating position can be identified through a binary search.

 **LSM-tree**: See the definition in https://en.wikipedia.org/wiki/Log-structured_merge-tree RocksDB is LSM-tree-based storage engine.